oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_Numpy_Numba_dpex_kNN/README.md

-# `Intel® Python NumPy vs numba-dpex` Sample
+# `Intel® Python: NumPy vs numba-dpex` Sample

-The `Intel® Python NumPy vs numba-dpex` sample shows how to achieve the same accuracy of the k-NN model classification while using NumPy*, Numba*, and Data Parallel Extension for Numba* (numba-dpex).
+The `Intel® Python: NumPy vs numba-dpex` sample shows how to achieve the same accuracy of the k-NN model classification while using NumPy*, Numba*, and Data Parallel Extension for Numba* (numba-dpex).

 | Property                | Description
 | :---                    | :---